Hiking: How It Has Changed Me

 I wasn’t getting any acting gigs, I got laid off from my job, and I felt so alone in a city that fed off us hopeless romantics.
 Aka, the struggle is real.

-Actually, I take that back, I did give up once during a climb up a small hill that was really steep (this was within Sycamore Canyon in Whittier, CA).
-I felt dizzy and nauseous and quickly called it a day, but that moment of turning back around always bothered me; I didn’t want to be that kind of person anymore who gives up when faced with an uphill battle.
+I take that back, I did give up once during a climb up a small hill that was steep (this was within Sycamore Canyon in Whittier, CA).
+I felt dizzy and nauseous and quickly stopped for the day, but that moment of turning back around always bothered me; I didn’t want to be that kind of person anymore who gives up when faced with an uphill battle.
 No…I wanted to be the kind of hiker who can trek any climb, no matter how steep it is.

-So what did I do?
-I kept on hiking over and over again, reinforcing the idea of never giving up when my body feels tired.
+So, what did I do?
+I kept on hiking repeatedly, reinforcing the idea of never giving up when my body feels tired.
 I didn’t want to just become physically stronger, I set out to callous my mind so that I could carry over that mentality during my daily life.

 Once I developed this newfound mentality, transitioning it to my daily life became a breeze.
-It wasn’t just about tackling a challenge anymore, it was about consistently striving for success, no matter how many rocks life threw at me.
-Before hiking, I capitalized on the dedication aspect of success, when I believe that dedication is only a third of the battle.
+It wasn’t tackling a challenge anymore, it was about consistently striving for success, no matter how many rocks life threw at me.
+Before hiking, I capitalized on the dedication aspect of success, when dedication is only a third of the battle.

 And to think, I learned all of this through hiking (see you don’t need those self-help books after all)!